zulip/zulip/docs/integration-guide.md

     <p>Learn how Zulip integrations work with this simple Hello World example!</p>

     <p>The Hello World webhook will use the <code>test<code> stream, which is
-    created by default in the Zulip dev environment.
+    created by default in the Zulip development environment.
 If you are running Zulip in production, you should make sure this stream exists.</p>

     <p>Next, on your <a href="/#settings" target="_blank">Zulip